Common Problems in Aquatic Turtles

 Salmonella

 Turtles are commonly incriminated as a cause of Salmonella bacterial infection in children.
 Salmonellosis is a zoonotic disease, meaning it can be transmitted from animals to humans.
 Infected animals and people carry the bacteria in their gastrointestinal tracts and shed the bacteria in their feces, serving as a source of infection to others.
-In susceptible people and animals, salmonellosis can cause severe gastrointestinal disease, with symptoms such as nausea, vomiting, diarrhea, abdominal pain, cramping, fever, or septicemia (blood infection).
-Young children, the elderly, and the immunocompromised are most at risk for developing severe disease.
-Although turtles are certainly not the only reptiles that can carry Salmonella, most turtles carry the infection asymptomatically, in that they do not show signs of illness.

 During the mid-1970s, some young children contracted Salmonella from their pet turtles.
 Many of these children did not exercise proper hygiene (such as washing their hands after handling the turtles and even placing the turtles in their mouths).
-Legislation was then passed in the United States making it illegal to sell turtles with a shell length smaller than 4 inches (10 cm) to try to prevent children from putting small turtles into their mouths.
+Legislation was then passed in the United States that made it illegal to sell turtles with a shell length smaller than 4 inches (10 cm), to try to prevent children from putting small turtles into their mouths.
 Before purchasing a turtle, check the laws in your municipality regarding legal ownership of pet turtles.

 Hibernation

-Dystocia, or egg binding, occurs when the female turtle is unable to pass her eggs.
-It is a common problem in reptiles and can be life-threatening.
-It is caused by a variety of factors.
-Most commonly, it is associated with poor husbandry, including improper environmental temperature or light cycles, inadequate nest sites, and/or improper diet (malnutrition).
-Other contributing factors include the age and physical condition of the animal, injury to or physical obstruction of the reproductive tract from deformed or oversized eggs, physical abnormalities within the reproductive tract or pelvis, infections, constipation, abscesses, or other masses.
+Other contributing factors include the age and physical condition of the animal, injury to or physical obstruction of the reproductive tract from deformed or over-sized eggs, physical abnormalities in the reproductive tract or pelvis, infections, constipation, abscesses, or other masses.
 A healthy, gravid (with eggs) turtle may not eat, but will still be bright, active, and alert.
 A gravid turtle with dystocia typically does not eat and rapidly becomes sick, lethargic, or unresponsive.

 Related Articles